 Students planning to work on pre-1700 materials must pass a reading exam in Latin.
 Reading knowledge of French is also strongly encouraged.

-PhD candidates are required to teach at least two years at Washington University under the direction of the supervisor of language instruction.
+PhD candidates are required to teach at least two years at Washington University under the guidance of the pedagogy specialist.

-For more information, please contact our Director of Graduate Studies, Erin McGlothlin.
+For more information beyond what is presented here, please contact our director of graduate studies, Erin McGlothlin.